 Britain's first jointly Anglican and Roman Catholic state school has been setting its own path since 1976.
 St Bede's stands as the only educational establishment formally recognised as a local ecumenical project by Churches Together in England, where Anglicans, Catholics and Free Churches are bound together in formal partnership to provide a common Christian education.
 This unique heritage has not come at the expense of academic performance.
-Rated Outstanding by Ofsted in March 2023, the school delivers results that place it in the top 14% of secondaries in England for GCSE outcomes.
+Rated Outstanding by Ofsted in March 2023, the school is ranked 827th academically out of 3,895 schools in the current GCSE data.
 With a Progress 8 score of +0.72, students here make substantially above-average progress from their starting points.

 The school occupies a Carlton Road site in Redhill that has evolved significantly since the original Bishop Simpson building was constructed in the 1950s.
 A 2019 expansion and refurbishment project worth £6.4 million added spacious modern classrooms, additional science labs, computer rooms and enhanced music facilities.
 The campus now accommodates approximately 2,000 students of all abilities, drawn from Reigate, Redhill, Caterham, Horley and surrounding areas.